vndee/graph-crdt/README.md

 ### Architecture

 In this type of peer-to-peer communication, latency and switching loop (https://en.wikipedia.org/wiki/Switching_loop) is a big problem.
-As the figure below, when D connected to the network, D let its friend B know that he is connected and B will send to its friend A about the information.
-Now A will send the information to its friend C, and C is also a friend of B. So that the switching loop problem arised.
-In any stateful communication type like REST, when a service send a request, it will wait for a response that why switching loop happend.
+As the figure below shows, D lets its friend B know that he wants to join when D connects to the network.
+Then B will send to its friend A the information of D. Likewise, A will send the information to its friend C, and C is also a friend of B, so that C will send another request to B. In any REST-like communication type, when a service sends a request, it will wait for a response.
+That is why the switching loop problem (https://en.wikipedia.org/wiki/Switching_loop) arises here: B wait for A to respond, A wait for C, and C is also waiting for B.
-There are serveral ways to deal with this problem:

 <p align="center">
   <img src="https://i.imgur.com/brmnztR.png" />
 </p>

+There are several ways to deal with this problem:

-- Use TTL or Timeout for a request: This is not a good idea, since TTL/Timeout will increase the latecy of the whole network.
+- Use TTL or Timeout for a request: This is not a good idea since TTL/Timeout will increase the latency of the whole network.
-- Use fire-and-forget protocols like Apache Thrift, UDPSocket: The main drawback of these protocols is we must keep the connection between 2 services if we want it can talk to each other.
-It will be another problem about network connection in a large network.
+- Use fire-and-forget protocols like Apache Thrift, UDPSocket: The main drawback of these protocols is that we must keep the connection between 2 services if we want them can talk to each other.
+So it will be another problem with network connection in a large network.
-- Use asynchornous message queue like RabbitMQ, Kafka: We can do that, but unfortunately we don't want any cordination between services and our network must be fully decentralized among replicas, it means any centralized data will not be accepted.
+- Use asynchronous message queue like RabbitMQ, Kafka: We can do that, but unfortunately, we don't want any coordination between services, and our network must be fully decentralized among replicas, which means any centralized data will not be accepted.
-- Seperate architecture into 2 layers: Yes, atleast it is suitable for our case.
-We can use 2 layers, the first one for communication among network, another one is responsible for performing logic query and broadcasting among replicas.
-These 2 layers is communicated via exactly one UDPSocket tunnel inner container, this will more stable than we must hold a bunch of connection in the second option.
-Since each request will be immediately response by the gateway, other job will be performed by worker so we can imagine this as a fire-and-forget gateway.
+- Separate architecture into two layers: Yes, at least it works for our case.
+We can use two layers, the first for communication among networks, and the other is responsible for performing logical queries and broadcasting among replicas.
+These two layers can be connected by exactly one UDPSocket tunnel inner container; this will be more stable than holding a bunch of connections as in the second option.
+Since the communication gateway will immediately respond to each request, workers will perform other jobs so that we can imagine this as a fire-and-forget gateway.

 <p align="center">
   <img src="https://i.imgur.com/F0FxMu8.png" />
 </p>

 ### API Client: